 Free online tutoring is also available in Canvas via NetTutor.
 All NetTutors have at least a bachelors in their subject area.
 Math, English/Writing, and ESL tutors are available 24/7.
 Plus, subject tutors in over a dozen areas (including Anatomy & Physiology, Statistics, Accounting, History, Matemáticas en Español) are available most days of the week.

 Do your students need help with research papers?

 A librarian will work one-on-one through Cranium Cafe to help develop student research skills.

 Email firstname.lastname@example.org to schedule an in class hands-on session.

 The library’s online resources, such as the catalog and online databases, can be accessed 24 hours a day via Find Books and Find Articles.

-Unfortunately, in person proctoring is suspended at this time.
-Please contact DRC for those students who need testing accommodations.
+Please contact Student Accessibility Services for those students who need testing accommodations.

-Lake Tahoe Community College and the Roberta L Mason Library support the rights of content creators and encourages our Faculty, Staff and Students to thoughtfully use, share and reproduce works carefully and thoughtfully according to US copyright Law.
+Lake Tahoe Community College and the Roberta Mason Library support the rights of content creators and encourages our Faculty, Staff and Students to thoughtfully use, share and reproduce works carefully and thoughtfully according to U.S. copyright law.

 The Fair Use Doctrine allows for the use of some materials in an educational setting without the requirement of copyright permission.
 The following links are resources for Faculty to determine whether use of materials in the classroom adhere to Copyright laws and Fair use practices.